Run benchmark comparisons

 • Hover over an item in the box plot and the corresponding area is highlighted on the map.

-• Use the Criterion drop-down menu to choose the variable shown in the histogram.
+• By default, the Variable options are shown.
+Use the X-axis drop-down menu to choose the variable shown in the histogram.

-• Use the Show outliers toggle button to show and hide outliers on the chart.
+• Turn the Hide outliers toggle button on to hide outliers in the chart.

-• In the Outlier calculation section, choose either the Percentage or Standard deviation option to display in the histogram.
-Optionally, for Percentage, change the Top & bottom percentage value.
-Optionally, for Standard deviation, change the +/- standard deviation value.
+• In the Outlier calculation section, choose either the IQR, Percentage, or SD option.
+Optionally, for the percentage option, change the Top & bottom percentage value.
+Optionally, for the standard deviation (SD) option, change the +/- value to above or below the mean by at least one standard deviation.

 • Hover over an item in the histogram and the corresponding area is highlighted on the map.